Ion (play): Story

 Creusa then enters, saying that she is pursued by the Delphian mob.
 On the advice of her servants, she seeks sanctuary at the altar of Apollo, just as Ion arrives with a sword in hand.
 Each accuses the other of treachery.
 He says that she tried to murder him; she says that he tried to overturn the house of her fathers.

-As Ion rails against the laws that protect convicted assassins, the Pythian priestess emerges from the temple.
+As Ion rails against the religious laws that protect convicted assassins, the Pythian priestess emerges from the temple.
 Advising Ion to go to Athens with his father, she shows him the basket he was found in.
 She has kept it secret all these years, but now that Ion's father has been revealed, she can give it to him to help in the search for his mother.
 Ion vows to travel all of Asia and Europe to search for her.
 She advises him to start his search in Delphi.
 As he peers into the basket, Ion marvels at the fact that it shows no sign of age or decay.
 Recognizing the basket, Creusa knows immediately that Ion is her son.
 She leaves the altar to embrace him even at the risk of her life.
 When she announces that she is his mother, Ion accuses her of lying.
 In an attempt to discredit her, he challenges her to name what is in the basket.
 There is an unfinished weaving with a Gorgon in the center fringed with serpents like an aegis; a pair of golden serpents in memory of Erichthonius, fashioned into a necklace; and a wreath of olive branches which ought to still be green.
 Convinced, Ion flies to Creusa's welcoming arms — her long-dead son has been returned alive.

 Embracing her son and heir, Creusa expresses her joy.
 There is no more unlikely chance than this, Ion tells her than to discover that you are my mother.
 I am childless no longer, she tells him.
 When Ion questions her about his father, Creusa tells him with some embarrassment that he is the son of Apollo and that she reluctantly abandoned him in a deserted cave to be the prey of birds.
 As they celebrate their change of fortune, Ion takes her aside to ask if perhaps she conceived him with a mortal father and made up the story about Apollo.
 After all, Apollo said that Xuthus was his father.